Gas Leaks and Canary Trees

 - Read the new resolution “Declaring a Climate Emergency: A Better Future Starting Now.”

-- Support the Climate Emergency Resolution at Acton’s next Town Meeting.
+- Support the Climate Emergency Resolution at Acton’s September 14 Town Meeting and tell your friends.

 4. Adopt-a-Tree: Consider “adopting” a tree affected by a gas leak.